whiskyechobravo/views_oai_pmh/README.md

   you can find in `includes/format.inc`.
 Have a look at the `includes/formats` directory for implementation examples.

-Views OAI-PMH itself simply implements those two hooks.
+Views OAI-PMH itself implements those two hooks to provide its own formats.
 You can find these implementations in `views_oai_pmh.module`.

 Altering existing metadata formats